 OR you can start a new settlement from the Settlements Tab (see below).

 You will then need to select a client you wish to set up a settlement for.
 Enter the name of the client in the field located beneath "Select a Client To Begin".
 See below.

-Once your client is selected, choose the debt associated with that client that you are working on a new settlement offer for by clicking the arrow at the far right of the debt (see below).
+Once your client is selected, choose the debt associated with that client for which you are working on a new settlement offer, by clicking the right-facing arrow at the far right of the debt listing (see below).